endurantgames/cosmiclegends/src/glossary.md

 :   An Approach of a hero.
 Describes how much the hero likes to solve problems by hiding their motives or actions from others. (*Subtlety* in Harmony Drive.)

 Nova Power Words
-:   Two Power Words that are available to the hero after they have marked off every item in their Ideals.
+:   Two to Four Power Words that are available to the hero after they have marked off every item in their Ideals.
 These can be anything - the player can write whatever they like. (*Signature Spell Pieces* in Harmony Drive.)

 One-Shot
 :   A game session that isn't part of an ongoing story.